sealuzh/user-satisfaction/README.md

 The list of the available CSV files is the following:

 * A [file][versions] reporting the **list of the analyzed apps**; every app has the indication of the version, the release date, as well an unique ID;
 * A [file][reviews] reporting the **set of the reviews** mined.
-In this CSV file we provide the following fields.
-In particular, the lattest refer to the unique ID of the apk showed in the CSV above;
+In this CSV file we provide the following fields: a unique review ID, the package name, the review text, the date in which the review has been submitted, the star rating, and the version id.
+In particular, the lattest refer to the unique ID of the apk reported in the CSV above;
 * A [file][sentences] reporting all the **sentences** extracted from the set of mined reviews.
-For each sentences we report the unique ID of the corresponding review, the text of the sencence, the intention and the topic that it refers to;
+For each sentence, we report the unique ID of the corresponding review, the text of the sentence, the intention, and the topic it refers to;
 * A [file][user-metrics] with the list of the computed **user metrics**.
 We reported in this file the ID version of all the apks along with the extracted metrics.
-It is worth to notice that the CSV reports also the absolute values for each intention and topic; however, four our analysis, we relied only on the relative values;
+It is worth to notice that the CSV reports also the absolute values for each intention and topic; however, for our analysis, we relied only on the relative values;
 * A [file][code-metrics] for the computed **code metrics**.
-Again, we report the each apk its unique ID together with the extracted factors.
+Again, we report for each apk its unique ID along with the extracted factors.

 ### Heat-maps